cds-snc/notification-documentation/src/en/send.md

 **scheduled_for (optional)**

-If you want to send your batch of notifications in the future, you can specify a datetime up to 4 days in the future, in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).
+If you want to send notifications in the future, you can specify a datetime up to 4 days in the future, in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).
 Example: `2021-06-08T15:15:00` (UTC time).

 **sender_id (optional)**

-If you want to use a specific reply-to email address when sending a batch of emails, you can specify a reply-to email address ID.
+If you want to use a specific reply-to email address when sending emails, you can specify a reply-to email address ID.

 To find your reply-to email address ID: